DanSnow/vue-recaptcha/Readme.md

 - loadRecaptchaScript (optional)
   If `loadRecaptchaScript` is set to `true`, vue-recaptcha will inject the required `<script>` tag
   Default: `false`

+The following props will only work when `loadRecaptchaScript` is set as `true`

 - recaptchaHost (optional)
   Set this to change the reCAPTCHA domain if neccessary, as described in [ReCAPTCHA support][recaptcha-global]
   Default: `www.google.com`